stefanistrate/drivendata-stac-overflow/README.md

 Originally
 [I ranked 12th](https://www.drivendata.org/competitions/81/detect-flood-water/leaderboard/)
 with a single-model solution.
-Later I worked on it even further and implemented an ensemble model.
+Later I worked on this task even further and implemented an ensemble model.

 ## Artifacts